Professor Gregory Gregoriadis, Ph.D., D.Sc.

 Dr. Kornberg was appointed to the Board of Directors of the Company in February 2016.
 Dr. Kornberg is a member of the U.S. National Academy of Sciences and the Winzer Professor of Medicine in the Department of Structural Biology at Stanford University.
 He earned his bachelor's degree in chemistry from Harvard University in 1967 and his Ph.D. in chemical physics from Stanford in 1972.
 He became a postdoctoral fellow at the Laboratory of Molecular Biology in Cambridge, England and then an assistant professor of biological chemistry at Harvard Medical School in 1976, before moving to his present position as professor of structural biology at Stanford Medical School in 1978.
 In 2006, Dr. Kornberg was awarded the Nobel Prize in Chemistry in recognition for his studies of the molecular basis of Eukaryotic Transcription, the process by which DNA is copied to RNA.
 Dr. Kornberg is also the recipient of several awards, including the 2001 Welch Prize, the highest award granted in the field of chemistry in the United States, and the 2002 Leopald Mayer Prize, the highest award granted in the field of biomedical sciences from the French Academy of Sciences.

-Dr. Genkin joined Xenetic as a non-executive Director in 2000.
-He has the Russian equivalent of an MD in Internal Therapy and studied drug delivery under Professor Gregoriadis at The School of Pharmacy, University of London in 1992 and the Department of Clinical Pharmacology at Karolinska Hospital, Stockholm from 1992 until 1993.
-Since 1993, Dr. Genkin has headed a number of Russia's largest pharmaceutical companies including Pharmavit, which had 27% of the Russian pharmaceutical market.
+Dmitry Genkin was appointed to the Board of Directors on August 14, 2017.
+Dr. Genkin currently serves on the Company's Scientific Advisory Board and previously served on the Company's Board of Directors from 2004-2016.
+He has the Russian equivalent of an MD in Internal Therapy and studied drug delivery under Professor Gregory Gregoriadis at The School of Pharmacy, University of London in 1992, as well as the Department of Clinical Pharmacology at Karolinska Hospital, Stockholm from 1992 until 1993.
+Since 2005, Dr. Genkin has served as Executive Chairman of PJSC Pharmsynthez, a public company listed on the Moscow Stock Exchange and Xenetic's majority stockholder.
+Prior to that time, Dr. Genkin headed a number of Russia's largest pharmaceutical companies including Pharmavit, which had 27% of the Russian pharmaceutical market.
 In 1998, he was awarded the silver medal by the Russian Natural Science Academy.
-Dr. Genkin is currently a partner and director of FDS Pharma and Chairman of Pharmsynthez, which is listed on the Moscow stock exchange.

 Subash Kapre, Ph.D.